UCL-ARC/fortran-unit-testing-exercises/episodes/1-into-to-unit-tests/challenge-2/README.md

 ## Running the tests

-An [fpm.toml](./fpm.toml) is provided to make running these test easy.
-From within the episode-1 challenge-2 directory,  run the command
+An [fpm.toml](./fpm.toml) is provided to make running these test easier.
+From within the challenge-2 directory, run the command

 ```sh
 fpm test